What you need to know before Election Day — and what happens after

 - Are you registered to vote and is your home address up-to-date?
 Some states allow people to register to vote up through Election Day; in others, deadlines have passed.
 If you’re not sure, check the deadlines in your state.

-- If you’re voting by mail, what is the deadline for requesting a ballot and turning it in?
-Can you turn in your ballot at an early voting location or a dropbox?
+- If you’re voting by mail, the deadline for requesting a ballot has passed.
+If you haven’t already mailed back your completed ballot, officials recommend you return it in person at your local election office or a drop box if available.
+Here are your state-specific options.

 - If you’re voting in person, do you know where your polling place is located?
 It may have moved since the last election.